TouchTone (video game): Reception

-TouchTone received "generally favorable" reviews, according to video game review score aggregator Metacritic.
+TouchTone received "generally favorable" reviews, according to video game review score aggregator platform Metacritic.
 It received Pocket Gamers silver award.

 Reviewers praised the game's aesthetics and criticized its unoriginal puzzle concept.
 TouchArcades Shaun Musgrave wrote that the game's "striking" visuals and "politically charged" message were not completely reconciled but were "individually strong".
 He described its art style as similar to Wohlwend's previous work and its political statement as indicative of Mikengreg's strong opinions.
 Musgrave praised the game's writing but thought the actual puzzles were weaker.
 148Appss Jordan Minor found the "clinical, minimally-colored cyberspace" and 1970s thriller film aesthetic "chillingly appropriate" for the theme's tension.
 He also chided the puzzles for not being "a reward unto themselves" and the gameplay's "monotony" for being similar to that of Papers, Please without serving the same dehumanizing point.
 Minor called TouchTone "essentially a series of the hacking minigames ... [from] BioShock, Deus Ex, or Watch Dogs."
 Pocket Gamers Craig Grannell appreciate how the game "often forces a kind of upside-down thinking" and compared its message to that of Blackbar.
 Gamezebos Jim Squires said that TouchTone is "perfectly designed for a certain set of mobile gamers" and compared its gameplay to the 1987 Deflektor.
 Despite the game's similarity to "countless light-bending puzzle games", he found Mikengreg's implementation "fiendishly clever" in the way the player moves rows of tiles rather than one at a time.

 Reviewers did not like the inability to skip puzzles.
 Musgrave wrote that moments of being "stuck on a mandatory stage" detracted from the player's investment and sense of immersion in the story.
 Grannell of Pocket Gamer wrote that TouchTones linearity was its "only downside", though he also wished for options to "undo" mid-game choices and to save puzzle progress upon leaving the game.
 Multiple reviewers appreciated the game's story.
 Wireds Kyle Vanhemert felt that the act of determining whether messages were pertinent to national security was a "powerful experience".
 Squires of Gamezebo considered the story one of the game's strong points, and unusually so for a puzzle game.
 He wrote that there was sufficient "intrigue" to want to finish the story, and that the reward of more story encouraged him to get through the harder puzzles.